 Royal Plaza Health & Rehabilitation is a small nursing home in Lewiston, Idaho.
 With an overall rating of F, we consider this to be a very poor facility.
 If you are not satisfied with this facility's mediocre overall grade, you will be pleased to know there are five other nursing homes in Lewiston.
-While this facility received a single reasonable category score for nursing, which you can find more information about below.
+More information on this nursing home's category grades is available below.
+Its best category was nursing, which is addressed in the next paragraph.

 Royal Plaza Health & Rehabilitation